tylere/scipy-advanced-tutorial/Part1/04-notebook-extensions.md

 Now let's open a notebook and configure it to load the extension automatically.
-In a new notebook, or the one I provides with a reminder of the instructions, open the developer console and enter the following:
+In a new notebook, or the one I provided with a reminder of the instructions, open the developer console and enter the following: